Overview

 the same amount in glass.

-- Demonstrate dispersion with a prism or a simulation, then have students sketch the incident white
+- Demonstrate dispersion with a prism or a simulation, then have you sketch the incident white

 ray, the prism, and the emerging colour spectrum in the correct order.